rwearden/nc-news/README.md

 ## General Information

-This is a front-end CRUD application built with JSX, Node.js, React and Material UI.
+This is a front-end CRUD application built with React, Node.js and Material UI.

 It functions as a message board where users can read, vote and comment on articles.